Cherishing childhood

 Drawing: Harper Cowan

-My book Families in the Digital Age (Hybrid Press, published in 2019) explores this and ways to live well and be emotionally agile in the digital age.
+My book Families in the Digital Age(Hybrid Press, published in 2019) explores ways to live well and be emotionally agile in the digital age.

 I welcome invitations to run workshops, share ideas and tools in your community and learn from you to help reclaim and cherish childhood.